 You need a data protection officer if you;

-Process personal data to advertising through search engines and to reach the target audience by considering web users’ behavior online.
+Process personal data for advertising through search engines and reach target audiences by considering web users’ behavior online.

 On the other hand, you don’t need a data protection officer, if you;